ayuanx/pal-ddraw/README.md

 # Why:

-Many old games and programs were specifically designed to run only in DirectDraw 8-bit (256 colors) palette mode.
+Many old games and programs were specifically designed to run in DirectDraw 8-bit (256 colors) palette mode only.

-Unfotunately both Windows and DirectDraw have dropped the support to legacy 8-bit color mode that requires a palette.
+Unfotunately both Windows and DirectDraw have dropped the support for legacy 8-bit color mode that requires a palette.

-These games and programs simply fail to run properly when Windows desktop is set to 16/24/32 bit color mode.
+As a result, these old games and programs fail to run properly when Windows desktop is set to 16/24/32 bit color mode.

-In many cases, changing the compatibility settting to 8-bit (256) color mode does not help at all because of DirectDraw.
+In many cases, changing the compatibility setttings to 8-bit (256) color mode does not help at all because of DirectDraw.

-Even worse, they could also fail to run in virtual machine with a legacy OS like Win95/98/XP installled due to virtual driver issues.
+Even worse, they could also fail to run in a virtual machine with a legacy OS like Win95/98/XP installled due to virtual driver issues.

-In such cases, pal-ddraw may help you, especially when you need to run on a legacy OS where Direct3D or OpenGL is not available.
+In such cases, pal-ddraw may help you, especially when you need to run on a legacy OS where Direct3D or OpenGL2 is not available.

 # Usage: